One-to-One Specialist Appointment

 In addition to the report, images of your scan will be sent for you to share with a healthcare specialist of your choice.

-The gender and foetal wellbeing scan gives you the critical information you need about your baby’s health to feel confident and supported on your pregnancy journey.
-The scan is offered at 16 to 18 weeks.
-During the scan, our specialised consultants will perform the following:
+Our gender and foetal wellbeing scan gives you the critical information you need about your baby’s health to feel confident and supported on your pregnancy journey.
+It does not replace your Foetal Anatomy (Anomaly) Scan.

-• Assessment of the amniotic fluid, which surrounds your baby.
+Assessment of the amniotic fluid, which surrounds your baby.

-• Assessment of the placenta’s location.
+Assessment of the placenta’s location.

 Building your family is one of the most exciting and rewarding experiences.
 However, it doesn’t come without ups and downs.